19 year old apprentice Kristian has a plan: first to get his certificate of apprenticeship done, and then try bigger assignments

 Kristian is a second-year apprentice at Teistholmen farm.
 They are two apprentices, two farmers and an operations manager on duty together.

-Growing up in a food production municipality with both agriculture and aquaculture has definitely influenced Kristian’s choice of education and profession.
-He has always loved boating and the sea, and with a view from his home over several fish farms, his curiosity and desire to study aquaculture grew.
+Growing up in a municipality with with both agriculture and aquaculture has definitely influenced Kristian’s choice of education and profession.
+He has always loved boating and the sea.
+From his home, he can see several salmon farms, sparking curiosity and a desire to study aquaculture.

 “It was a good choice, because this is an exciting job.
 Here you get to do many work tasks.
 If you want responsibility, you get it.”